 A: A candle.

-Q: In a one-story pink house, there was a pink person, a pink cat, a pink fish, a pink computer, a pink chair, a pink table, a pink telephone, a pink shower– everything was pink!
+Q: In a one-story pink house, there was a pink person, a pink cat, a pink fish, a pink computer, a pink chair, a pink table, a pink telephone, a pink shower – everything was pink!
 What color were the stairs?

-Q: What has hands but can not clap?
+Q: What has hands but can’t clap?

 A: A clock.

-A: The house is on the north pole, so the bear is white.
+A: The house is on the North Pole, so the bear is white.

 Q: What is at the end of a rainbow?